oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-core/helidon-core.md

 As we would expect with no user details we get a 401 unauthorized error.

-If we try with a user / password, in this case username jill, password password (Yes, I know password is a very bad password, but this is for demo lab purposes only !)
+If we try with a user / password, in this case username jill, password password (Yes, I know password is a very bad password, but this is for demo lab purposes only!)

 - **Curl command**